Shoo Fly, Don’t Bother Me!

 There are over 200 species of flies in North America, and you can find many of them in and around Monroe and Loganville.
 No matter what type of flies you see near your home or business, they can carry germs and disease, and you need to get rid of them.

 Preventative measures are the best ways of keeping flies away from your home or office.
 It may sound elementary, but you can prevent flies from gathering in and around your house or business with some basic cleaning and home maintenance.

 ● Move mulch and compost piles away from the house.
 The decaying matter in mulch and compost may be great for your garden, but it’s also tempting to flies.
-If you keep compost and mulch piles away from your house, you can cut down on the risk of flies interrupting your daily life inside and even in the yard.
+If you keep compost and mulch piles away from your house, you can cut down on the risk of flies interrupting your daily life inside and outside in the yard.
 If you have fruit trees near your home, make sure you get rid of fallen fruit before it rots.

 ● Seal windows and use screens.
 If you see flies inside your home, chances are they’ve come in from outdoors.
 You should caulk and seal openings around doors and windows.
 Keeping your doors and windows closed as often as possible helps.
-Buf if you open your doors or windows frequently — and who doesn’t want to let that Georgia sunshine in when the weather is right? — make sure you have screen doors that close properly and screens on your windows without holes in them.
+But if you open your doors or windows frequently — and who doesn’t want to let that Georgia sunshine in when the weather is good? — make sure you have screen doors that close properly and screens on your windows without holes in them.

 ● Don’t waste your money on ineffective remedies.
 There’s nothing like an old-fashioned fly swatter to kill flies, but you shouldn’t fall for many of the store-bought fly control contraptions.
 Many sprays will work, but they contain harsh chemicals that should make you think twice.
 Attractant bags aren’t effective, and you don’t need to bother with many of the frustrating DIY remedies.
 A light trap is one of the most effective methods that you can buy for getting rid of flies, but an even more effective solution is to call in the professionals for expert fly control.